fauzaanu/maldives-business-registry-scraper/README.md

 `--exact-match-only` can be passed to only add exact matches to the dataset.
 For instance if you know the exact business name (case-insensitive) you can pass this flag to ensure that other random companies don't get added up even if they were found on the search results.

+> If you run this from the apify platform there will be an option available for the same behaviour as an input

 ### Output sample